Fine Art

 Fine art photographer

-LensGaze is my personal fine art photography project — shaped by both science and image.
+LensGaze is a black and white architecture photography project by Andrus Markus, offering fine art prints shaped by both science and image.

 What began decades ago with a classic Zenith camera, a homemade darkroom and self-mixed chemicals grew into a lifelong exploration of visual form, light and space.